smallGum/smallGum.github.io/_includes/about/en.md

-My name is Maverick Cheng, a PHD student in Sun Yat-sen University.
+My name is Maverick, a PHD student in Sun Yat-sen University.
 My research interest is machine learning and financial engineering.

 ##### Website